 Any good gumbo will start out with a properly made roux (pronounced roo).
 A deep color is necessary.
 This roux is thickened with broth or stock.
 We'll be using chicken broth in this recipe.

-It also has three main components referred to as the holy trinity.
-That is green bell peppers, celery and onion.
+It also has three main components referred to as the holy trinity, which is green bell pepper, celery and onion.

 There are so many variations to gumbo and what you put in it, this one has chicken and andouille sausage.
 And served with rice on the side.